FWDekker/intellij-randomness/packages.md

 Entry point of the plugin.
 Contains main classes, shared classes, and helper classes.

+# Package com.fwdekker.randomness.affix

+Decorator for surrounding a value with constant strings such as quotation marks and braces.

 # Package com.fwdekker.randomness.array

 Decorator for generating multiple values each time.